optimistab/InventoryPro/RENDER_DEPLOYMENT.md

 ### Updates
 - To update the application, simply push to your GitHub repository
 - Render will automatically redeploy
-- Run `npm run setup-production` after major updates if needed
+- Run `npm run create-users` after major updates if needed

 ### Backup
 - Render automatically backs up your PostgreSQL database